 Compassion and kindness help bridge the language gap

-Living in intentional Christian community looks different this year for Young Adult Volunteers (YAVs) in South Korea.
-The Presbyterian Church (U.S.A.)’s two Korea YAVs — Susannah Stubbs and Amanda Kirkscey — are living in a school dormitory and a church guest house instead of the previous site model where they lived together, next door to the YAV site coordinator.
+Living in intentional Christian community has been looking different for Young Adult Volunteers (YAVs) in South Korea.
+The Presbyterian Church (U.S.A.)’s two Korea YAVs — Susannah Stubbs and Amanda Kirkscey — have lived in a school dormitory and a church guest house instead of the previous site model where they lived together, next door to the YAV site coordinator.